Healthy Eating: Recognizing Your Hunger SignalsSkip to the navigation

 Get in touch with what "satisfied," or "pleasantly full," feels like for you.

 - Relax before you start eating, and then eat slowly.
-Remember it takes time for your stomach to tell your brain that you're full.
+Remember that it takes some time for your stomach to tell your brain that you're full.

 - Stop a quarter of the way through your meal, and check your hunger level.
 If you're still hungry, keep eating, but stop again at the halfway point.
 No matter what your parents taught you, you don't have to clean your plate.